coltsaa/CoffeePlatform/README.md

 ```

-4. This system needs some few third party Libraries' support.
+4. System needs some few third party Libraries' support.
 One way is to install requirements.txt that I exported, use command:
 ```
 pip3 install -r requirements.txt
 ```
-* caution:Django Project is not worked in the virtual environment in my PC, so I used pipreqs to generate the requirements of current project.
+* Caution:Django Project is not worked in the virtual environment in my PC, so I used pipreqs to generate the requirements of current project.
 However, when I checked up the result, something goes wrong.
 Even I got it fixed but maybe some requirements is losted.It will be fixed when you use pip to install the third party library mentioned below.

-5. This system used a Rich Text Editor--tinymce to fill the content of goods' detail.
+5. System used a Rich Text Editor--tinymce to fill the content of goods' detail.
 Set up tinymce in settings.py:
 ```
 TINYMCE_DEFAULT_CONFIG = {
     'theme': 'advanced',